dliggat/boxen-old/README.md

 Use Issues or #boxen on irc.freenode.net.

+## Credit

-_Special thanks to @ndhoule, [whose public boxen](https://github.com/ndhoule/my-boxen) I've made a pretty heavy borrowing of._
+Special thanks to @ndhoule, [whose public boxen](https://github.com/ndhoule/my-boxen) I've made a pretty heavy borrowing of.